thekrishhh/Spotify-Streaming-Analytics/Analysis.md

 These queries demonstrate:

-* Aggregation & filtering
+* Data filtering and aggregation
+* Use of GROUP BY and ORDER BY
-* Ranking & window functions
+* Window functions (ranking & cumulative sum)
+* CTEs (Common Table Expressions)
-* Real-world business analysis using SQL
+* Real-world business problem solving using SQL